kolenaIO/kolena/docs/metrics/geometry-matching.md

 ### Open Images Detection Challenge

-The [Open Images V7 Challenge](https://storage.googleapis.com/openimages/web/evaluation.html) evaluation introduces two key differences in the matching algorithm.
+The [Open Images V7 Challenge](https://storage.googleapis.com/openimages/web/evaluation.html) evaluation introduces two key differences in its matching algorithm.

 The first is with the way that the images are annotated in this dataset.
 Images are annotated with **positive** **image-level** labels, indicating certain object classes are present, and with **negative** **image-level** labels,